 By about the third cup of flour, the dough will be too hard to mix with the wooden spoon.

 Sprinkle 1 cup of flour over the counter where you will be able to knead the dough and turn the dough out on top of the flour.

 Knead the flour into the dough.
 You may need to knead in an additional 1 to 1 ½ cups of flour into the dough depending on how moist the dough is.

 Please see the video below on how to knead this sourdough focaccia dough.

 After you have kneaded the dough place it in a bowl that has been greased with olive oil.
 Loosely cover and allow to rise in a warm area (oven with the light on) until doubled in size, about 1-2 hours.

 This recipe will make one large rimmed 11 x 17-inch baking sheet or two 9 x 13-inch baking sheets of focaccia.
 I made the two 9 x 13-inch pans as seen in my photos.

 Once the dough has risen gently punch it down.
 If you are using two pans divide the dough in half.

-If the dough seems to elastic and will not move into the corners allow the dough to rest for 5 minutes then continue to work the dough into the corners.
+If the dough seems too elastic and will not move into the corners allow the dough to rest for 5 minutes then continue to work the dough into the corners.

-Loosely cover dough with a dish towel and allow to rise until doubled in size.
+Loosely cover the dough with a dish towel and allow to rise until doubled in size.
 This could take 1 to 2 hours.
-In a warm kitchen it takes around an hour.
+In a warm kitchen, it takes around an hour.